 Marketing can be a cyclical process.
 We marketers typically plan projects, assign work, review content, publish, and then…. start all over again.
 At the beginning of each quarter we approach this process with bright-eyed enthusiasm, big ideas, and a clear plan of attack.
-But as the months wear on, and more (or unexpected) work accumulates, it can be tough to keep the process together.
+But as the months wear on, and more (or unexpected) work accumulates, it can be tough to manage projects and keep the process together.

 That said, having the correct tools in place can alleviate the manual labor of staying organized and can sustain team momentum.
 On the JIRA Marketing team, we use JIRA Core and Confluence together to keep all our programs running smoothly.
 For those who need a refresher, JIRA Core is a task and project management solution for business teams, and Confluence is a tool for document sharing and content collaboration.